visiodei888/movies-recommender-system/README.md

-# Content-Based Movie Recommendation System
+# Content-Based Movie Recommendation System (TASK 4 CODSOFT)

 This repository contains a simple content-based movie recommendation system implemented using machine learning techniques.
 The system recommends 5 movies similar to the user's choice based on textual features.